Categories

 • Tripod leg design

-Is The Huntsman a Kamado Grill?
+Is the Huntsman a Kamado Grill?

 Most people think of ceramic egg-shaped grills when they think of a kamado.
 However, we learned in our last kamado roundup that Kamado style grills are not limited to only ceramic.
 The Blaze Aluminum and the Everdure 4K both broke the ceramic mold and yet are both considered kamados.
 So is The Huntsman a kamado grill?
 Well, that's a little complicated.
 Let's look at some of the characteristics of kamado style grills to decide.